Skip to main content

 What is the NextKS MCP?

 The NextKS MCP is a single MCP server endpoint that gives any MCP-compatible tool access to every MCP connector your organization has configured — plus the built-in Q&A knowledge base — without requiring you to set up each one individually.
 Instead of adding Jira, Notion, and your internal APIs as separate MCP servers in every tool you use, you configure the NextKS MCP once.
-All tools — including the built-in Q&A knowledge base and your external connectors — are discovered and called through three meta-tools.
+All tools — including the built-in Q&A knowledge base and your external connectors — are discovered and called through a small set of meta-tools.

 One connection